ory/elements/README.md

 This copies the current OpenAPI spec from the local Kratos repository to the current Elements directory (`./contrib/sdk/api.json`).

-After that it generates the Typescript SDK according to the spec and copies it to the `node_modules` directory.
+After that, it generates the Typescript SDK according to the spec and copies it to the `node_modules` directory.
 This overrides the currently installed module!

 Now you can use the updated SDK without publishing to NPM first.

 ## Testing `@ory/elements` changes locally

-To test local changes in `@ory/elements` in a local Ory examples repository you can point NPM to use a local directory instead of a remote package from the registry.
+To test local changes in `@ory/elements` in a local Ory examples repository, you can point NPM to use a local directory instead of a remote package from the registry.